Read This First

 The danger is performative rationality: naming fallacies, probabilities, or methods while using them as badges rather than tools for better judgment.

-The first anchor is Domains of Science Susceptible to Abandoning Proper Science.
-Without it, Detecting Bad Science can sound important while still leaving the reader unsure how to sort the case in front of them.
+Start with Domains of Science Susceptible to Abandoning Proper Science.
+Without that first grip, Detecting Bad Science can sound weighty while staying hard to use.

 Read this page as part of the wider Rational Thought branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.